-Pregnancy Week 21 - How Is Your Baby Growing?
+Pregnancy Diary Week 21: How Is Your Baby Growing?

 Her eyelids and eyebrows are now forming and if you are having a baby girl, her vagina is now developing.

-As the baby gets bigger every day, pregnant women can now begin to notice the presence of stretch marks on their body.
+As the baby gets bigger every day, most likely you are now beginning to notice the presence of stretch marks.
 These purple, red and pink streaks are pretty normal during pregnancy because the tissues under the skin are torn due to the stretching skin.
 But of course, not all women have stretch marks.
 You can only have it if you have gained weight rapidly or your Mum had them when she was pregnant.

 By this week, you can no longer mistake the baby’s movements for gas.
 Your baby is actually making a lot of movements in your body.
 You can now feel the baby twisting, kicking and turning inside the womb.
 Symptoms such as bleeding gums, backaches, varicose veins, hearty appetites and flatulence are still present.
 You can also notice that your hair and nails are growing at such a rapid rate.

 Lemons are a healthy food to eat during pregnancy unless you are suffering from severe heartburn or gastrointestinal discomfort.
 This citrus fruit brings a lot of vitamins and nutrients which are very beneficial not just to you, but to your baby as well.
 You can take int the benefits of lemons from the juice or include them in delicious marinades or dressings.